void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 start a Twitter war, and at the end of the day, Void is about working on software we all believe in.

 Void will continue.
-We do appreciate the work that Xtraeme did to get us here, projects like Void need someone to have an idea and run with it, then convince others to join you.
-Xtraeme was that early person with an idea, there's no denying this.
+We do appreciate the work that xtraeme did to get us here, projects like Void need someone to have an idea and run with it, then convince others to join you.  xtraeme was that early person with an idea, there's no denying this.
 It's sad that this collaboration had to end this way.
 I would be lying if I said this was a surprise to me, but I truly did not in my wildest imagination